 According to estimates from BloombergNEF, Tesla's roadmap might be a bit too ambitious, as the latest increase in commodity prices has slowed down the price drop for electric vehicle battery packs.
 In fact, battery prices may even rise for the first time in 2022, as prices for raw materials soared in the second half of 2021.
 "This creates a tough environment for automakers, particularly those in Europe, which have to increase EV sales in order to meet average fleet emissions standards," James Frith, BNEF’s head of energy storage research said.
 "These automakers may now have to make a choice between reducing their margins or passing costs on, at the risk of putting consumers off purchasing an EV."

-According to estimates from Bloomberg New Energy Finance published by McKinsey, the average price of battery packs for cars has dropped from $1,000 per kWh in 2010 to around $230 per kWh in the past year.
+As the following chart shows, the inflation-adjusted average price of battery packs for cars dropped from around $1,200 per kWh in 2010 to just $132 this year.
 How much of a difference does that make to the price of a car, you ask?
 A big one.
-Consider the Tesla Model S for example: The most popular electric car in the U.S. comes with a battery capacity between 75 and 100 kWh.
-If you decide on the model with 100 kWh, that car’s battery now costs around $23,000 as opposed to $100,000 a couple of years ago.
+Consider the Tesla Model 3 for example: The entry-level version comes with a battery capacity of 50 kWh.
+Assuming an average price of $132 per kWh that battery now costs around $6,600 instead of $60,000 it would have cost in 2010.